Chr15w1986/Python_PP3/README.md

 ![Enter name](images/entername.png)

-* Once the user name has been entered, the user is then presented with game rules and `Please choose upper limit` appears
+* Once the User name has been entered, the User is then presented with game rules and `Please choose upper limit` appears

 ![Enter name](images/gamereulsandchoose.png)

-* The user has the option to choose the highest number they wish
+* The User has the option to choose the highest number they wish

 ![Enter name](images/enterhighnumber.png)